lucavb/homebridge-esphome-ts/README.md

 ## Todo

 - [x] Implement a blacklist for components
-- [ ] Testing, especially the hap-nodejs >= 0.5 requirement
+- [ ] Testing, especially with the new homebridge version
 - [x] Implement sensor component

 ## Troubleshooting

 Please make sure to add the `api` entry to your config!

-If you find anything else, feel free to open an issue on GitHub :)
+If you still have problems please feel free to open a ticket on GitHub.
+Before doing so add this to your config `"debug": true`.
+The plugin will now output what it has gotten from your ESP device.
+Please append this when you open a ticket here on GitHub.
+Please attach your config as well and make sure to remove any sensitive information such as WiFi passwords.